sherl0cks/ansible-openstack-etc/ansible/README.md

   2. Use `sudo systemctl status|start|stop|restart jboss-as-standalone` to manage the jboss service
   3. Add your own user and log in.
   4. Change the heap settings
-  5. Build a KJar and see it deployed to Nexus
+  5. Using Business Central, build a KJar and see it deployed to Nexus
+2. Other Challenges
+  1. Change the ansible configuration to enable the EAP admin console.
+Run the playbook and then login to admin console.